YasmineBB/curated/README.md

 Implementing Search Engine Optimisation practices is important because it helps improve the ranking of a website in search engine listings.
 This is highly important especially for an online business.
 On top of this, it's important to make the site as accessible as possible for screen readers.

-Some example implemented in this project include:
+Some SEO examples implemented in this project include:

 - Descriptive meta tags including description, keywords as well as a title tag were added in the base.html file, extending across all pages.
   - Meta tags are important for SEO as they help search engines understand what the web pages are about and how it appears in search results.
 They are also important in terms of accessibility, being used by screen readers to describe the web pages to users.
-- There is meaningful alt text used on main images on the site, for example the product images have the product description as their alt text and the artist images have the artist bio as their alt text.
+- There is meaningful alt text used on the main images on the site, for example the product images have the product description as their alt text and the artist images have the artist bio as their alt text.
 - Clear and concise headings are used.

 - There is a sitemap.xml that lists the sites essential pages and allows search engines to crawl them.